 “Come on, you don’t have a problem.
 Everyone has a drink sometimes.”

 Normalizing someone’s addiction like this makes it so hard for them to want to admit they have a problem and seek help.
-I get it, we all want to make our loved ones feel like there’s nothing wrong with them.
+It’s natural to downplay an issue and avoid confrontation, we all want to make our loved ones feel like there’s nothing wrong with them.
 Like they don’t have to be ashamed of anything.
 But if you normalize alcohol abuse and drug abuse, you are dealing with life-threatening addictions.
 It is better to be supportive than try to dismiss addiction as normal.

 “Why can’t you just stop abusing drugs and alcohol?”

 Addiction is something that is hard to understand if you don’t suffer from it.
-It is a condition where your body cannot function the way it used to without providing it a certain substance.
+It is one part a condition where your body cannot function the way it used to without providing it a certain substance, another part a behavioral compulsion that cannot be reigned in.
 If you take that substance away, it will start going through withdrawal symptoms and your body will begin to detox.
 When you stop using drugs and alcohol, you should seek out a medically supervised alcohol detox program.
 It is dangerous, and indeed, can be life threatening with certain addictions, to go through detox without a certified expert on hand.

 “You can’t possibly be addicted to drugs, you’re still so functional!”

-Kind of like the first one, this one excuses your friend from being concerned for their wellbeing by seeking help.
+This statement diminishes someone’s cry for help and excuses your friend from being concerned for their wellbeing by seeking help.
 Admitting that you have an addiction to drugs or alcohol is a really scary thing already.
 You tell your friend that they’re “too functional” to have a problem is counterproductive.
+Without much experience with addiction, you may believe there is a ‘rock-bottom’ they need to hit, and have a Hollywood-version in your mind of what it looks like.
+Everyone’s rock bottom is different and it need not put them at fatal risk.
 It is absolutely a myth that being an addict necessitates that you are a logistical mess.
 It is true that often the first part of an addict’s life to be affected by their struggle is their responsibilities and the everyday logistics of their everyday lives.
 But not everyone experiences addiction in the same way.

 “Just exercise and you won’t feel so depressed”

-An exercise is a wonderful tool for fighting depression and anxiety.
+‘Hitting the Gym’ is a wonderful tool for fighting depression and anxiety.
 The dopamine released in your brain from heavy exercise can echo the effects of drugs or alcohol.
 This is a wonderful way to deal with malaise or mild depression.
 It is even a great way to work on making your life a well-rounded healthy life.
-But exercise cannot cure addiction.
+But exercise alone cannot cure addiction.

 “What do you have to be so depressed about?
 Stop being so negative all the time.”